Home Vancouver’s Lower Mainland Ski Hills Vancouver Ski Hills and Snow Conditions

 And how do the five ski hills compare overall?
 Which ski resort is the most expensive and which gets the most snow?
 Which Vancouver mountain has the most runs, lifts and terrain?
 And which resorts are locally-owned?
 Continue reading and you’ll find out.

 Sasquatch Mountain closed for the season on April 1st.
 Blackcomb closed on April 14th, as did Cypress and Mount Seymour.
-Whistler and Grouse Mountain remain open.
+Grouse Mountain closed on April 21st.
+Whistler remains open.

 This article contains information about the following topics: